 I turn 27 at 7:23am PST.
 Karen took me to Mul’s Diner this morning, I had some great Texas french toast, eggs, bacon, and taters.
 Keep eating like that and I won’t see birthday #50. 🙂

-Saw some fun stuff in the COMPUSA circular yesterday.
+Saw some fun stuff in the COMPUSA circular yesterday, after reading some articles trying to research a new headset.
 First, a bluetooth enabled headset for your wireless phone.
 Now your can have your phone in your bag or your pocket and just wear your headset.
 Nice.
 And the new Compaq IPAQ 3975.
 Very cool.
 400Mhz processor (almost as fast as the Linux machine I have at home, faster than the server hosting this site).
 It’s Bluetooth enabled so you can get wireless data via a wireless bluetooth enabled cell phone, like this one.

 Instead of searching fields in a database, I think it would be really nice to be able to send a spider to index a site.. obviously complicated, but would be very very handy to have.
 Also makes a lot more sense to me to search pages than objects.
 Object searching could be sliced and diced easier but it’s slower and once you find an object, you have to find out where it should be displayed on a page… Create a mini google?